apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/DEVELOP.md

 line show you total coverage of you code.
 If your CI failed with coverage you could go and find some reason by this command output.

+## Add LICENSE When New Dependencies Adding

+When you add a new package in pydolphinscheduler, you should also add the package's LICENSE to directory `dolphinscheduler-dist/release-docs/licenses/python-api-licenses`, and also add a short description to `dolphinscheduler-dist/release-docs/LICENSE`.

 <!-- content -->
 [py4j]: https://www.py4j.org/index.html
 [pycharm]: https://www.jetbrains.com/pycharm